How often do you eat?

 Are you currently taking any kind of diabetes medication?

 No. However, I did buy an inexpensive glucose meter with all the testing supplies at my pharmacy.
-It is simple to use and it allows me to monitor how I’m doing every couple of weeks instead of waiting to get tested at my doctor’s office once or twice a year.
+It is simple to use and it allows me to monitor how I’m doing instead of waiting to get tested at my doctor’s office once or twice a year.

 What is your current weight loss?